qupath/qupath-docs/docs/advanced/imagej.md

 This means that measurements made within QuPath and ImageJ should be comparable, because the images in both places have been calibrated accordingly.

 :::{note}
-The *'Image Properties...'* shown above also indicates that the 'Origin' of the image in ImageJ has been set to something other than the default of (0, 0).
+The {guilabel}'Image Properties...'* shown above also indicates that the 'Origin' of the image in ImageJ has been set to something other than the default of (0, 0).
 This tells ImageJ that the image it has was extracted from something larger, and indicates where in the larger image it came from.

 This is what makes it possible to send information from ImageJ back to QuPath, and have it rescaled and translated appropriately.